luisdavid64/MRI-Implicit-Neural-Representations/README.md

 python src/train_kspace_multiscale.py --config path/to/config
 ```

+Our Multi-Scale Network is based on a light-weight pre-processing step that clusters the available k-space data.
 Note that the clustering setup must be included in the config as in [this file](./src/config/local/config_fourier_multiscale.yaml)

 # Config Parameters